RUSSIA: Rosfinmonitoring List violates presumption of innocence

 In the Khakasiya Republic, Irina Vladimirovna Sidorova (3 March 1976 – 17 July 2020) was added to the List on 25 June 2020, a few weeks before her death in hospital after an operation.
 She has not yet been removed (as of 29 September 2021), more than 14 months later.
 Similarly, Rimma Mikhailovna Vashchenko (17 August 1930 – first half of January 2021), from the Stavropol Region, was added on 18 June 2020 and has not yet been removed; at the age of 90, she was the oldest Jehovah's Witness to be prosecuted for "extremist activity" and remains the oldest person on the entire Rosfinmonitoring "List of Terrorists and Extremists".

 Rosfinmonitoring excluded the name of Viktor Ivanovich Malkov (21 February 1959 – 26 April 2020) only on 20 May 2021, more than a year after his death (which occurred shortly after his case had reached court in Smolensk but when no hearings had taken place).
 Malkov's wife requested that he remain part of the court proceedings in an effort to clear his name.
-Malkov's three fellow defendants received suspended sentences on 23 April 2021 (their unsuccessful appeal took place on 31 August 2021) and Malkov himself was "recognised as guilty", according to the jw-russia.org news website; according to the Promyshlenny District Court website, the case against Malkov was closed, but it remains unclear whether he is legally considered guilty.
+Malkov's three fellow defendants received suspended sentences on 23 April 2021 (their unsuccessful appeal took place on 31 August 2021) and Malkov himself was "recognised as guilty" according to jw-russia.org; according to the Promyshlenny District Court website, the case against Malkov was closed, but it remains unclear whether he is legally considered guilty.

 In one case, investigators mistakenly added a Jehovah's Witness to the Rosfinmonitoring List posthumously.
 Penza Region investigators had opened a criminal case against Yury Aleksandrovich Kim (21 September 1960 – 30 October 2020) in October 2020, but did not have his name included on the List until 15 December 2020, some six weeks after he had died.
 It was removed only on 1 July 2021.

 On 21 September 2021, Forum 18 asked the General Prosecutor's Office, the federal Investigative Committee, and the Office of the Human Rights Ombudsperson why the names of the deceased could remain on the List for so long.
 Forum 18 received no reply by the end of the working day in Moscow of 29 September.
+(END)

 Full reports on freedom of thought, conscience and belief in Russia